Food, festivals and fun: New Zealanders celebrate the bounty of the warmer months in the great outdoors.

 26 - 27 January 2020

 It's New Zealand's biggest rugby party and the city of Hamilton is set to host the 21st birthday bash of the New Zealand leg of the HSBC World Rugby Sevens Series.
 2020 will be even more significant as it's the first time that both the men's and women's Sevens tournaments will be hosted together.
 A major highlight on the New Zealand summer sporting calendar, the Sevens games are typically colourful and vibrant with rugby fans flocking in fancy dress for a carnival-like weekend of partying and fun.
 Tickets sell out quickly.

 HSBC New Zealand Sevens

 Tāmaki Herenga Waka Festival – Auckland

-Auckland's waterfront is the setting for a three-day experience of Māori culture.
+Auckland's waterfront is the setting for an authentic experience of Māori culture.
 The festival includes performances by Māori musicians, kapa haka (song and dance) groups, and waka (canoe) sailings on the water.
 You can also enjoy typical Māori dishes (kai) and visit stalls selling authentic Māori arts and crafts.